-Name of Study Description Number of Patients Recurrent or refractory ascites due to liver cirrhosis PIONEER Study Prospective, multi-centre, open-label, uncontrolled study to assess the safety and performance of the alfa pump in patients with refractory liver ascites and diuretic resistance (completed in 2013).
-40 Gines Study Prospective, single-centre, uncontrolled study to evaluate the effects of the alfa pump on kidney and circulatory function in patients with liver cirrhosis and refractory ascites (completed in 2014).
+Name of Study h recurrent or refractory liver ascites and malignant ascites.
+Description Number of Patients Recurrent or refractory ascites due to liver cirrhosis PIONEER Study Prospective, multi-centre, open-label, uncontrolled study to assess the safety and performance of the alfa pump in patients with refractory liver ascites and diuretic resistance (completed in 2013).
+40 Gines Study Prospective, multi-centre, open-label, uncontrolled study to assess the safety and performance of the alfa pump in patients with refractory liver ascites and diuretic resistance (completed in 2013).
 10 European Randomised Controlled Trial (RCT) 6-month open-label, randomised and controlled study in Europe on the alfa pump versus LVP for the treatment of refractory liver ascites (completed in 2016).
 58 Post Marketing Surveillance Registry (PMSR) Multi-centre, open-label observational study in Europe designed to follow patients implanted with an alfa pump for up to 24 months (completed in 2018).
 100 Retrospective Study at Hannover Medical School Retrospective, single-centre study at Hannover Medical School to investigate the alfa pump as an alternative for LVP in a real-world setting (published in 2018).
 21 MOSAIC (North American IDE feasibility) Study 12-month open-label, single-arm study in the US and Canada to assess the safety and efficacy of the alfa pump in patients with recurrent or refractory liver ascites (completed in 2018).
-30 POSEIDON (North American pivotal) Study North American pivotal study including 40 Pivotal Cohort patients (and an additional 29 Roll-In Cohort patients) with recurrent or refractory liver ascites implanted with the alfa pump to demonstrate safety and efficacy of the alfa pump and support approval in the US and Canada (completed in 2024).
-40 Malignant ascites due to cancer Retrospective Malignant Ascites Study Retrospective open-label study in Europe to assess performance & safety of alfa pump for treatment of malignant ascites (completed in 2017).
+20 POSEIDON (North American pivotal) Study North American pivotal study including 40 Pivotal Cohort patients (and an additional 29 Roll-In Cohort patients) with recurrent or refractory liver ascites implanted with the alfa pump to demonstrate safety and efficacy of the alfa pump and support approval in the US and Canada (completed in 2025).
+40 + 29 Malignant ascites due to cancer Retrospective Malignant Ascites Study Retrospective open-label study in Europe to assess performance & safety of alfa pump for treatment of malignant ascites (completed in 2017).
 17